franshollstrom-code/heat-seek/README.md

 Heat Seek is an AI-driven analytical tool designed to map and prioritize industrial and commercial waste heat recovery.
 By generating a Heat Recovery Index (HRI), it identifies where excess thermal energy is most economically and technically viable to recycle into district heating networks.

 ## Background
 * **The Problem:** Huge amounts of energy are wasted as heat in urban areas.
-The primary barrier to recovery is a lack of qualified, empirical data; cities often don't know which specific buildings offer the best return on investment for heat recovery.
+The primary barrier to recovery is a lack of qualified, empirical data as cities often don't know which specific buildings offer the best return on investment for heat recovery.
 * **Differentiation:** Unlike static tools like Hotmaps or Citiwatts that rely on statistical averages, Heat Seek uses live satellite thermal data to identify specific, high-potential sites that models based on building age alone overlook.
 * **Motivation:** My motivation is to accelerate the circular economy.
 AI serves as the bridge between technical thermal data and actionable environmental investment, helping cities reach carbon neutrality faster.